Azure/embedded-wireless-framework/README.md

 - Renesas RA EK-RA6M4
 - Renesas RX RX65N Cloud Kit
 - NXP LPC55S69-EVK
+- NXP i.MX-RT1050-EVK
+- NXP i.MX-RT1060-EVK
 - Microchip SAM54-X-Plained Pro
+- Microchip PIC32CM
+- Raspberry Pi (Linux)
 - Raspberry Pi Pico

 # Examples

-These examples are currently available and actively being improved:
+These examples are currently available, they are further developed and more examples will be added:
-- Info: query adapter information, example for verifying basic operation of the framework
+- Info: query adapter information.
+This example is used for verifying basic operation of the framework.
+It can be the starting point for developing your own application if you want to communicate with the adapter directly using AT commands.
-- Test: test adapter functionality, useful for further development and troubleshooting
+- Test: test adapter functionality.
+It is useful for further development of network adapter driver functionality and troubleshooting.
-- Certs/basic: provision certificates and keys into the network adapter for a single end-point
+- Certs/basic: provision certificates and keys into the network adapter for a single end-point.
-- Telemetry/basic: send telemetry messages to the Azure IoT Hub
+- Telemetry/basic: send telemetry to the Azure IoT Hub using basic MQTT.
+- Certs (under development): provision certificates and keys into the network adapter for multiple end-points/configurations.
+- Telemetry (under development): send telemetry to the Azure IoT Hub using full MQTT.
+- EWF + Azure RTOS NetX Duo (undergoing an update).
-- Paho MQTT client for embedded C
+- Paho MQTT client for embedded C.
-- PAHO MQTT client + Azure Embedded C SDK
+- Paho MQTT client + Azure Embedded C SDK.
-- EWF + Azure RTOS NetX Duo

 # Contributing